-This proposed regulatory action has been determined to be a "significant regulatory action" under Executive Order 12866, Regulatory Planning and Review.
+This action has been determined to be a "significant regulatory action" under Executive Order 12866, Regulatory Planning and Review.
 58 FR 51735 (October 4, 1993).
-Accordingly, today's action was subject to review under the Executive Order by the Office of Information and Regulatory Affairs (OIRA).
-A draft of today's action and any other documents submitted to OIRA for review are a part of the rulemaking record and are available for public review as provided in the ADDRESSES section of this notice of proposed rulemaking.
+Accordingly, today's action was reviewed under the Executive Order by the Office of Information and Regulatory Affairs (OIRA).